Changes in your speech due to mouth and oropharyngeal cancer

 Adjusting to changes in speech can take some time.
 It is important to allow time to take it all in and find new ways of speaking and communicating.
 Carrying a notebook and pen or electronic tablet to write notes might be useful.

 It might help to share how you feel with people in a similar situation.
-Ask your doctor or specialist nurse if there is a support group in your area.
+Ask your doctor, speech and language therapist or specialist nurse if there is a support group in your area.
 Or you can search for a local head and neck support group on the Mouth Cancer Foundation website.

 You might decide that you would like some counselling to help cope.
 Ask your GP or nurse how you can access a counsellor in your area.